Yosiber/Yosiber/README.md

 ### 📌 Goals for 2025:
 - Contribute to open-source projects 👨‍💻
-- Build a full-stack application 🧱
+- Build a backend application 🧱
 - Improve my programming skills and problem-solving 📘

 ---